NeoSahadeo/16Bit-Python-CPU/source/implspec.rst

 =====================================

-This page contains informations about the :ref:`utility` functions needed to operated the CPU such as generating bits, inverting bits, bit and reading bits.
+This page contains information about the :ref:`utility` needed to operate the CPU such as generating bits, inverting bits, bit and reading bits.

 .. _utility: